magento/knowledge-base/src/troubleshooting/general/troubleshoot-performance-using-new-relic-on-magento-commerce.md

 <li>Log in to <a href="https://login.newrelic.com/login">New Relic</a> > APM > Overview.
 Make sure the filter is set to Web transactions time on the drop-down graph filter.</li>
 <li>Manually narrow the time window.</li>
 <li>Click on Transactions.
 Make sure the filters are set to Web and Most time consuming.
 Investigate the longest running transaction.</li>
-<li>If you need to investigate further consider checking non-web transactions.</li>
+<li>If you need to investigate further, consider checking non-web transactions.</li>
 </ol>
 <p>Non-web Transactions:</p>
 <ol>
 <li>Go back to the Overview page and switch to Non-web transactions on the drop-down filter.</li>
 <li>Review transaction traces at the very bottom of the page, one by one.</li>
 <li>Depending on the issue you may need to use a third-party tool like a PHP profiler to find a bottleneck.</li>
-<li>If you need to investigate further consider examining database processes.</li>
+<li>If you need to investigate further, consider examining database processes.</li>
 </ol>
 <p>Database processes:</p>
 <ol>